strongloop-archive/strong-gateway-demo/README.md

 >Each tutorial's README contains instructions on how to run the tutorial without actually going through the steps to build it.

-For more information, see the [official StrongLoop API Gateway docs](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway).

 ---